How to Train Your Dragon (2025)

 Lowest Recommended Age: Mature High Schooler

-MPAA Rating: Rated R for strong violent content, gore, language and some drug use
+MPAA Rating: Rated R for sexual content and language

 Copyright 2025 A24